nao1215/mimixbox/README.md

 - Step2.
 Increase the options for each commands (〜Version 1.x.x).
 - Step3.
 Change the command to modern specifications(〜Version 2.x.x)

-Now, Mimixbox has not implemented enough commands (applet).
+Now, Mimixbox has not implemented enough commands (currently supported command list is [here](./docs/introduction/en/CommandAppletList.md)).
 Therefore, as a project, we will increase the number of commands and aim for a state where dog fooding can be done with the highest priority.

 Then increase the command options to the same level as Coreutils and other packages.
 Note that MimixBox does not aim to create commands equivalent to Coreutils.
 However, we think it's better to have the options that Linux users expect.